LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 So those parts I am cutting out of the blog.
 If you want to check them out, [click here](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-5.0&tabs=visual-studio).
 Just don't let them confuse you like they did with me.

+If that all works then delete your global.json file so we don't get versions confused.

 ## Update .csproj file for .NET Core 3.0 ##

 Anyway go to the .csproj file in your project.
 It should look similar to this.